gideonokyere/witoken/README.md

 ## witoken
-A token used to trade on wistake which is a personal project that allows you to stake your ethereum and earn interest on it.
+A token used to trade on wistake which is a personal project that allows you to stake your ether and earn interest on it.

 ## How to test it
 - clone the repo and cd into it.